szilvia-csernus/community-transport/README.md

 * Email Confirmation and 'Forgot Password?' functionality

-* Include Messages functions, so that people can get in touch with each other within the app.
+* Including Messages functions, so that people can get in touch with each other within the app.

-* Include optional GPS tracking to allow seeing drivers in Uber-style live view.
+* Including optional GPS tracking to allow seeing drivers in Uber-style live view.

-* Include search options as well as paginations for the case the records grow significantly.
+* Including search options as well as paginations for the case the records grow significantly.

-* Collect more data about the trips and make them available for the admins in the form of charts and diagrams.
+* Collecting more data about the trips and make them available for the admins in the form of charts and diagrams.

-* Automated testing.

 ---